QuentinRa/blog.quentinra.dev/programming-languages/high-level/scripting/r/_knowledge/index.md

 👉 There is also `&` and `|` for the logical AND/OR on vectors.
 When using `&&` or `||` with a vector, they operate on the first element.

+📌 The [magrittr](https://cran.r-project.org/web/packages/magrittr/magrittr.pdf) provides functions to simplify the use of complex operators, mostly those that are hard to remember.

 <br>

 #### Libraries